dennyreiter/hass-mygaschevy/README.md

 [![hacs][hacsbadge]](hacs)
 ![Project Maintenance][maintenance-shield]
 # Home Assistant My Gas Chevrolet
 This is a modification of the My Chevrolet Integration from Home Assistant.
 While I do not has an electric vehicle (EV), I do have a gas Chrevolet that uses the My Chevrolet app.
 With a little bit of fiddling, it is possible to retrieve the gas-related inforation, so I can track my fuel economy, and how much gas I have left.
+Eventually I would like to figure out how to retrieve other information such as oil life and tire pressures.

 ## Installation
 ### Manual